Get all the latest data for Indonesia

 Which areas in Indonesia will have the best price growth over the next 5 years?

-The top three areas in Indonesia expected to have the best price growth over the next 5 years are Bali's prime villa corridors (Canggu, Uluwatu, Pererenan), Greater Jakarta's western growth clusters (BSD City, Gading Serpong, Alam Sutera), and the IKN spillover region around Balikpapan and Samarinda in East Kalimantan.
+The three areas in Indonesia best positioned for price growth over the next 5 years are Bali's prime villa belts (Canggu, Pererenan, Uluwatu), the western Jabodetabek rail and road corridor (BSD City, Gading Serpong, Alam Sutera), and the Balikpapan-Samarinda corridor in East Kalimantan linked to the IKN new capital project.

 What property type will give the best return in Indonesia over 5 years as of 2026?